-Shown below is a sample sequence of courses for your certificate.
-If you follow this plan, you should be able to graduate in one year, provided you complete all courses outlined below.
-This is just one example of how you could complete your certificate requirements in one year; you may choose to do the certificate over two or three years as a part time student.
+Shown below is a sample sequence of courses for your diploma and/or degree.
+If you follow this plan, you should be able to graduate in four years, provided you complete five courses per term.
+This is just one example of how you could complete your major and diploma/degree requirements; you may find that a different sequence works as well.